-Blue whale calls were detected at all sites and were most prevalent during late summer.
+Blue whale calls were detected at both sites and were most prevalent during late summer.

-- Northeast (NE) Pacific blue whale B calls typically started being detected in June and July and peaked in August and September.
-Detections were highest in 2017 at site AB, although similar numbers of detections occurred at all three sites in 2017 (Figure 18).
-Detections were overall higher in 2017 than in the same months in 2015, though recordings in 2015 likely did not capture peak calling presence. - In August 2017 at site AB there were more NE Pacific blue whale B calls detected at night, though overall there was no clear diel pattern at any site (Figure 19). - Central Pacific tonal calls occurred mainly in August and September at all sites but occurred in relatively low numbers overall, compared to other blue whale call types (Figure 20). - There was no diel pattern for Central Pacific tonal calls (Figure 21). - Blue whale D calls occurred throughout the summer at all sites and peaked in July at sites AB and QN (Figure 22).
-Detections were lowest overall at site CB and highest at QN (Figure 22). - There was a diel pattern for blue whale D calls with increased calling around sunset and sunrise, most obvious at sites AB and QN (Figure 23). - These results are consistent with previous monitoring periods at these sites (Baumann-Pickering et al., 2012; Debich et al., 2013; Debich et al., 2014; Rice et al., 2015).
+- Northeast (NE) Pacific blue whale B calls were detected from July to January with a peak during the fall.
+Detections were high at both site CB and KOA (Figure 19). - Calling was almost constant throughout the fall at both sites and so there was no clear diel pattern at either site (Figure 20). - Central Pacific tonal calls occurred mainly in August at site CB and in August and September at site KOA.
+There were more Central Pacific tonal calls detected at site KOA (Figure 21). - There was no clear diel pattern for Central Pacific tonal calls (Figure 22). - Blue whale D calls occurred throughout the spring and summer at both sites.
+D calls peaked in May and June at site CB and during May and June as well as July and August at site KOA (Figure 23).
+This bimodality in peak D call occurrence has been observed previously (Debich et al., 2014; Rice et al., 2015; Rice et al., 2018) and may be related to the presence of two different blue whale populations in the Gulf of Alaska. - There was a diel pattern for blue whale D calls with increased calling around sunset and sunrise, most obvious during the spring (Figure 24). - Overall, these results are consistent with previous monitoring periods at these sites (Baumann-Pickering et al., 2012; Debich et al., 2013; Debich et al., 2014; Rice et al., 2015; Rice et al., 2018).

-Figure 18.
-Weekly presence of NE Pacific blue whale B calls from May to September 2015 and April to September 2017 at sites CB (top), AB (middle), and QN (bottom).
+Figure 19.
+Weekly presence of NE Pacific blue whale B calls from September 2017 to June 2018 and April to September 2019 at sites CB (top) and KOA (bottom).